 The master program in Tübingen is international in several aspects.
 The degree is taught completely in English, many students and group leaders on campus are from abroad and we will support you in finding lab placement outside Tübingen and/or Germany if desired.

 Tübingen is a historic university city located centrally in Europe.
 It is home to a population of ~90'000 including 28'000 students, making for a very lively atmosphere.
-You would be joining 3000 international students already in Tübingen and receive dedicated support both by the university and the biochemistry student association (Fachschaft).
+You would be joining 3000 international students already in Tübingen and receive dedicated support by the university, the faculty and the biochemistry student association (Fachschaft).

 The course itself is taught completely in English and all labs at the IFIB and the vast majority of labs on campus communicate in English.
 The university language center can help you learn German which can become an important plus for your applications following the Master.